 Use websites like happycow.net to find healthy spots all over the world - the Internet is your friend for this!
 You’d be surprised where you might find some really cool shops/cafes selling healthy food or hosting yoga classes.
 We've found everything from raw cacao in small Indian towns to kombucha in the south of colombia!

 Don't be too hard on yourself!

 Although it's important to look after yourself on your travels, fussing and worrying about how many vegetables you're eating per day is not exactly the right path to enjoyment.
 Make the most of being in another country: try local food, go out with new friends and don't get stressed over the little things!

-We love fresh, good food and feeling great, but this doesn't mean we don't allow ourselves things like samosas, beers on the beach and different foods from around the world.
+We love fresh, good food and feeling great, but this doesn't mean we don't allow ourselves things like samosas and different foods from around the world.
 Just listen to your body, be prepared and enjoy your travels!

 What at are your tips for staying healthy while travelling/away from home?